flipe-rodrigues/modular-behavioral-box/README.md

 > missing media

-**2.** Screw the outer pieces of the three pieces together to create a jig for gluing walls.
+**2.** Screw the outer pieces of the three layers together to create a jig for gluing _walls_.
 > [!TIP]
-> Glue the three layers of the jig itself after screwing.
+> Glue the three layers of the jig itself after aligning them with the screws.

 > missing media